 Consumers play a large role in a company’s success.
 That is why it is one of the primary goals of businesses to keep consumers happy, so they come back and help the business grow.

 However, consumers are not always easy to please.
-Even the smallest mistakes or oversights could lead to serious complaints that pose a considerable risk to a business’s reputation and success.
+On occasion the smallest mistake or oversight could lead to complaints that pose a considerable risk to a business’s reputation and success.

 - False advertising or defective products in the retail and sales industry;